MrkFrcsl98/RSA_Algorithm/README.md

 ### Historical Background

 RSA stands for Rivest–Shamir–Adleman, named after its inventors Ron Rivest, Adi Shamir, and Leonard Adleman.
 The algorithm was first publicly described in 1977 by these three MIT researchers.
-However, unknown to the public at the time, a British mathematician Clifford Cocks had developed a similar system in 1973 while working at GCHQ, but his work was classified until the 1990s.
+It provided the first practical implementation of public-key cryptography, a concept invented by Whitfield Diffie and Martin Hellman in 1976.

-The publication of RSA revolutionized the field of cryptography by introducing the concept of practical public-key cryptography, which underpins much of modern digital security, including secure web browsing, encrypted email, digital signatures, and cryptocurrency.
+The publication of RSA revolutionized the field of cryptography by introducing the concept of practical public-key cryptography, which underpins much of modern digital security, including secure web browsing, digital signatures, and secure email.

 ### Why is RSA Important?

 Prior to RSA and public-key cryptography, all secure communication required that both parties share a secret key in advance—a major problem for large-scale or spontaneous secure communications.
-RSA enabled anyone to publish a "public key" that anyone could use to encrypt messages, but only the owner of the corresponding "private key" could decrypt them.
-This decoupling of encryption and decryption keys is the cornerstone of modern internet security.
+RSA allows two parties to establish secure communications over an insecure channel without needing to share a secret in advance.

 ### The Mathematics of RSA (Obsessive Details)

 RSA is based on the mathematical difficulty of factoring the product of two large prime numbers.
-The security of RSA relies on the fact that, while it is easy to multiply two large primes together to get a composite number, it is extremely difficult to do the reverse (i.e., factor a very large number back into its prime components) with current computing technology.
+The security of RSA relies on the fact that, while it is easy to multiply two large primes together, it is computationally infeasible to factor their product back into the original primes for suitably large numbers.

 #### RSA Key Generation Steps